-Today I'm going to talk about hot/dead pixels, those annoying pixels that show up typically on long exposures (starting from around 1 second), one the unwanted effect under the "digital noise" for long exposures and high ISO; you can see below in the image that blue of the sky is not a even color and it seems grainy, that is the digital noise.
+Today I'm going to talk about hot/dead pixels, those annoying pixels that show up typically on long exposures (starting from around 1 second), one the unwanted effect of the "digital noise" and sensor aging for long exposures and high ISO.
+You can see below in the image that the sky is not a uniform color and it is grainy, that is the effect of the digital noise.

-First, some interesting information about the topic, then a very interesting trick to remove many hot pixels in Canon DLSRs, that employ CMOS sensors.
+First, some interesting information about the topic, then a very interesting trick to remove many hot pixels in CMOS sensors, like they are used in many digital cameras.

 Let's start with some interesting theory.

 The hot/dead pixel test is done shooting at a completely dark scene, typically with the lens cap on and disabling any noise reduction (unless you want to hide the problem).

 Usually, we should call a pixel "hot" when it is bright instead of being dark, and "dead" when they are abnormally dark in a bright scene - this is much more rare than hot pixels.
 Others call "dead" pixels those that are very hot, i.e. thay show up also when the conditions are not triggering this defect - see below what the factors are.